 Getting your hot dogs ready to cook

 It’s a breeze getting your uncooked hot dogs ready for excellent cooking.
-For best results, put them in your air fryer’s cooking basket (food container) with a bit of space between.
+For best results, put them in your air fryer’s cooking basket (food container) with a bit of space in between.
 This helps them get more exposure to the hot cooking air inside while it works.
 See my note further below about shaking or turning them during cooking.

 Yes, I’ll admit that hot dogs are one of the easiest foods to cook.
-But if you want great taste and want to avoid overcooking or undercooking them, there are few things to know:
+But if you want great taste and want to avoid overcooking or undercooking them, there are a few things to know:

 - When loading the air fryer basket with the hot dogs, don’t put too many.
 There shouldn’t be so many that they cover each other a lot.

 - Shake the basket container until the hot dogs “even out” or use tongs or your fingers.
 That is, shake or arrange them until they spread out a bit inside.
 This helps them cook better as they get more even exposure to the hot air that cooks them (This is really important if you’re cooking a lot of food in an air fryer).